NandoFeerreira/APIProject/README.md

 ### Getting Started
 1. Clone the repository
 2. Restore NuGet packages
-3. Update the database using the script: `scripts\check-migrations.ps1`
-4. Build and run the project
+3. Build and run the project (migrations will be applied automatically)

 ### Database Migrations
-The project includes scripts to help manage database migrations:

-- `scripts\check-migrations.ps1`: Checks for pending migrations and applies them if needed
-- `scripts\update-database.ps1`: Checks for model changes, creates new migrations, and applies them
+The project is configured to apply migrations automatically on startup (controlled by the `AplicarMigracoesAutomaticamente` setting in appsettings.json).

 You can also use standard Entity Framework commands: